Antigua & Barbuda – Redonda: +2,000% vegetation, 8 years after the big clean-up

 A reserve to protect land and sea

-In 2023, this reconstruction took another step forward with the creation of the Redonda Ecosystem Reserve.
-This protected area covers almost 30,000 hectares of land and sea, including the island, the surrounding seagrass beds and a vast coral reef.
-For Antigua and Barbuda, Redonda thus becomes more than an isolated rock: it becomes a national tool for protecting biodiversity.
+In September 2023, this reconstruction reached a new stage with the creation of the Redonda Ecosystem Reserve.
+This protected area covers almost 30,000 hectares of land and sea, including the island, seagrass beds and an 18,000-hectare coral reef.
+According to a national survey, 96% of Antiguans and Barbudans support this protection * a rare consensus on an environmental issue.

 Another tale of the Caribbean